 Direct Certification for Assistance Programs

 Direct certification for Supplemental Nutrition Assistance Program (SNAP) households must be conducted using the electronic data-match process.
 A letter provided by SNAP to households to be submitted to an LEA no longer meets the requirement for SNAP direct certification.
 However, if a household provides a SNAP eligibility letter to the LEA/school, it must be accepted but is not considered direct certification.
-For information on reporting eligibility for verification, refer to Part 8 – Verification in the U.S. Department of Agriculture (USDA) Eligibility Manual for School Meals.
+For information on reporting eligibility for verification, refer to Chapter 4 – Verification in the U.S. Department of Agriculture (USDA) Eligibility Manual for School Meals.

 Direct Certification for Other Source Categorically Eligible Programs

 Direct certification can be conducted through a computer/electronic match between appropriate state or local agencies, officials from other source programs, and/or LEA officials such as the LEA’s homeless liaison.
 Direct certification for these programs may also be conducted using lists of eligible participants provided to the state or LEA from appropriate officials from Other Source Categorically Eligible Programs.
 Letters provided by such programs to eligible participants may also be used for direct certification.
 No application is necessary if eligibility for these programs is determined through the direct certification process.
-For additional information about direct certification, refer to Part 5 – Categorical Eligibility in the U.S. Department of Agriculture (USDA) Eligibility Manual for School Meals.
+For additional information about direct certification, refer to Chapter 2 – Categorical Eligibility in the U.S. Department of Agriculture (USDA) Eligibility Manual for School Meals.

 U.S. Department of Agriculture Memos